-Opaline Gourami belongs to the labyrinth family.
+Opaline Gourami (Trichopodus trichopterus) belongs to the labyrinth family.
 Opaline gourami is a Peaceful, calm, and interesting fish with original colors that are popular not only among beginners but also among aquarists with experience.

 They live calmly in a typical aquarium with similar species of fish, are easy to maintain and breed, live long enough, and look great in any home aquarium.